SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 # [Simple Poisson Processes in JumpProcesses] (@id poisson_proc_tutorial)

 In this tutorial, we show how to simulate several Poisson jump processes, for several types of intensities and jump distributions.

 Readers interested primarily in chemical or population process models, where several types of jumps may occur, can skip directly to the [second tutorial](@ref ssa_tutorial) for a tutorial covering similar material but focused on the SIR model.

-!!! note

-    If you have a background in point process theory, we recommend that you read our example on [modelling temporal point processes with JumpProcesses](@ref tpp_tutorial)
+Readers with a background in point process theory can skip directly to [modelling temporal point processes with JumpProcesses](@ref tpp_tutorial).

 JumpProcesses allows the simulation of jump processes where the transition rate, i.e., intensity or propensity, can be a function of the current solution, current